assembler/attachinary/README.md

-# Attachinary
+# Attachinary v1

+_Note: v1 is not backward compatible._

 Need lightweight attachment (photos and raw files) handler for any of your model, in either has\_one or has\_many relation, without altering your models' schema and with zero effort?
 Attachinary is the tool for you!

 Why is Attachinary different:

+* Supports both **ActiveRecord** and **Mongoid** ORMs!
-* **No need to alter your model schema** any time you introduce new kind of attachment.
+* **No need to alter your model schema** every time you introduce new kind of attachment.
 * Handles **both has\_one and has\_many** use cases.
 * **No need for ImageMagick** (or similar) - your thumbnails are generated on the fly by Cloudinary.
-* Fully customizable, built-in **jQuery plugin** for async file uploads with previews.
+* Fully customizable, custom **jQuery plugin** for async file uploads with previews.
 * **Files are uploaded directly to Cloudinary** completely bypassing your app (without affecting its performance).
 * **Very easy to use**.
 Once set up, 1 line is enough to add attachment support to your model. **No migrations, no Uploaders**.
 * **Lightweight form submission**.
-Attachinary handles file upload asynchronously and the only thing that is passed to your server are the IDs of the files.
+Attachinary handles file upload asynchronously and the only thing that is passed to your server is metadata.
 That makes form postbacks fast and reliable.
 * All the [benefits of Cloudinary](http://cloudinary.com/documentation/image_transformations) (resizing, cropping, rotating, rounding corners, **face detection**...).

 Attachinary uses [Cloudinary](http://cloudinary.com) service.
 Gem is structured as mountable rails engine.